 Club La Santa started as a dream to create the world's best paradise for active people.
 Most sports are included in the price so that you can enjoy the facilities, group classes and entertainment for free.
 Everyone is welcome at Club La Santa, regardless of level or ambition.
 With so many activities on offer, it is a unique experience that you and your family will never forget.

 Friendship and harmony between like-minded active people make Club La Santa an inspiring place to be.
-The combination of excellent facilities and professional training and instruction, gives you the opportunity to try something new or improve your skills in your favourite sport.
-Equipment is free to borrow and our Green Team runs an extensive weekly programme with a wide variety of sport and activities.
+The combination of excellent facilities and professional training and instruction allows you to try something new or improve your skills in your favourite sport.
+Equipment is free to borrow, and our Green Team runs an extensive weekly programme with a wide variety of sport and activities.

 You do not need to be an expert to join in - it's the taking part that counts.
-For most people, Club La Santa is a place to play and have fun, even though you may often rub shoulders with world champions or professionals.
+Club La Santa is a place to play and have fun for most people, even though you may often rub shoulders with world champions or professionals.

 Many athletes from different countries choose to have their training camps at Club La Santa due to the variety of excellent sports facilities and the year-round near-perfect climate.

 We want to provide the best active holiday experience in the world, built around sport, a healthy and active lifestyle and social activities.